FlyingWorkshop/Weights/README.md

 # Weights

-This project is something I coded for myself.
-It takes texts I get from my personal trainer and formats them in a useful manner.
-The goal of this project is to automate simple calculations (e.g. how much weight do I need to load onto an Olympic lifting bar which weights around 45 lbs. in order to life 100 lbs.?).
-I'm also going to try to implement a GUI to display the data with QT.
+This is a personal project that parses texts I get from my personal trainer using a Python parser.
+The parser caches the parsed data as a JSON which is then read in C++ and displayed with Qt.

-Since this is a personal project, I didn't focus on making an extremely robust parsing routine.
-It works enough to get the job done though.
-I have provided two sample workout texts for testing, but I'm not releasing my full dev set.
+Since this is a personal project, I didn't focus on making a universally robust parsing routine.
+The routine works and is robust for texts from my personal trainer, but it probably doesn't work on other inputs.
+I have provided two sample workout texts for testing, but I'm not releasing my full dev set since I don't want to publically release my workouts.